ralphtheninja/verify-travis-appveyor/README.md

 [![Build Status](https://travis-ci.org/ralphtheninja/verify-travis-appveyor.svg?branch=master)](https://travis-ci.org/ralphtheninja/verify-travis-appveyor)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Useful as a maintenance script to ensure travis and appveyor are using the same node versions.
-Running it in a `prepublish` script in your `package.json` will let you know if you have missed anything.
+Running it in a `prepublishOnly` script in your `package.json` will let you know if you have missed anything.

 ## Install